 Addendum: I’m more popular than I thought.
 One of my good friends just bought me this book.
 Thanks, Mel!

-Update: I can report now having used it for a couple of months that I’m still happy with this machine.
+Update: I can report now having used it for several months that I’m still ecstatic with this machine.
 I haven’t touched my slow cooker since the pressure cooker arrived.
+I’m afraid the old slow cooker is headed for the attic.
+The ‘Insta-pot’ or electric pressure cooker, whichever you want to call it is here to stay.
+I am so glad I bought this machine.

 This post may contain affiliate links.
 Clicking on these links cost you nothing, but they do help support this site.
 For more information, please see my disclosure policy.
 Thank you for supporting MariaZanniniHome.
 I appreciate you!